aiidalab/aiidalab-qe/docs/source/howto/xps.rst

 Overview
 ========
-This tutorial will guide you through the process of setting up and running a XPS calculation for CH\ :sub:`3`\CHO molecule.
+This tutorial will guide you through the process of setting up and running an XPS calculation for CH\ :sub:`3`\CHO molecule.

 Steps